An invitation to Alexandrov geometry: CAT(0) spaces: Exotic aspherical manifolds

 \section{Exotic aspherical manifolds}

-By the globalization theorem (\ref{thm:hadamard-cartan}), any $\Cat{}{0}$ proper length space is contractible.
-Therefore all complete, locally $\Cat{}{0}$ proper length spaces are \emph{aspherical}; that is, they have contractible universal covers.
-This observation can be used to construct examples of aspherical spaces.
+By \ref{ex:contractible}, any complete length $\CAT(0)$ space is contractible.
+Therefore, by the globalization theorem (\ref{thm:hadamard-cartan}), all proper length, locally $\CAT(0)$ spaces are \emph{aspherical}; that is, they have contractible universal covers.
+This observation will be used to construct examples of aspherical spaces.